Drama Graduate Application Process

 THE John Wells Directing Program

 Applicants for The John Wells Directing Program should have at least 3 years of experience as a director as well as a strong sense of the kind of theatre they would like to explore.
 The ability to critically analyze and discuss a script is a necessary prerequisite.
 Interest in the use of media and exploring a variety of directing techniques is an advantage.

 Design (Scenic, Costume, Costume Production, Sound, VIDEO & MEDIA)

 Applicants for the Design Option should have experience in theater and some background in art and design.
 Demonstrated ability to analyze and discuss a script is important and will be explored at the interview.
 Do not send your portfolios with your application materials; bring portfolios and examples of creative work to the interview.

-Production and Technology Management (PTM) (Technical Direction, Stage Management, Production Management)
+Production and Technology Management (PTM) (Technical Direction, Stage/Production Management, Costume Production)

 Applicants for the Production Technology and Management Option should have practical experience in the theatre, as well as some background in mathematics and physics, organization and management, or both.
 Applicants must demonstrate basic proficiency in project planning and execution by submitting a portfolio of work which might include production paperwork, draftings, technical drawings, sketches, or other work generated from creative projects.
 Please do not mail portfolios to the school unless instructed.

 - A graduate application form submitted online.